codeigniter4/CodeIgniter4/user_guide_src/source/libraries/time.rst

 .. literalinclude:: time/012.php

+If you do not explicitly pass a timezone, it returns a Time instance with **UTC**.

-.. note:: Due to a bug, prior to v4.4.6, this method returned a Time instance
+.. note:: In v4.4.6 to prior to v4.6.0, this method returned a Time instance
-    in timezone UTC when you do not specify a timezone.
+    with the default timezone when you do not specify a timezone.

 createFromInstance()
 ====================